 This is option (a) on the Product Line menu.
-Use this option to assign a product line code, description, and a vendor to a product line.
+Use this option to set up a product line code, description, and assign a vendor to the product line.
 When you select this option, the following screen displays:

 Enter a unique product line code, up to six characters, representing the product line.
 This is a required field.
 Below the Line Code field, there are two lines for entering a description of the product line.